Soumitro-Chakrabarty/academic-kickstart/content/post/icassp2020/index.md

 There were some really interesting works presented this year also at ICASSP and I am listing my choices based on my areas of interest of *single and multi-channel speech enhancement/separation, microphone array processing and acoustic parameter estimation*.

-### Single-channel speech enhancement/separation
+### Single-channel speech enhancement and separation

 There has been a recent surge in works related to time-domain speech separation mainly due to the ideal-mask-surpassing performance as well as a flexible system design of the [TasNet](https://ieeexplore.ieee.org/document/8707065/) framework.
 Therefore in ICASSP, time-domain speech separation/enhancement seemed to be one the more popular topics.

-These papers looked into the encoder-decoder design for TasNet architecture:
+A few papers looked into the encoder-decoder design for TasNet architecture:

 * [M. Pariente et al., Filterbank design for end-to-end speech separation](http://arxiv.org/abs/1910.10400)
   This paper proposes the use of analytic filters to design the analysis-synthesis filters and looks into designing both fixed as well as learnable filter-banks within a unified framework for the TasNet architecture.